 - Business plan

-- Contracts or invoices
+- Client contracts or invoices

-- Website & digital presence
+- Website or online presence

 - Source of funds declaration

-2) Bank Selection
+2. Bank Selection

-Choosing the right bank based on:
+Choose a bank based on:

 - Business activity

-- Expected transaction volume
+- Transaction volume

 - International exposure